Vacation vs Retirement: Florida Keys

 If you’re still in the phase of your life where you need to work to earn money and save for your retirement (for some of us, that’s going to be well in our senior years), then the Florida Keys would likely be better as a lovely vacation destination for you.

-For reasons to vacation in the Florida Keys, see the above list!
+For other reasons to vacation in the Florida Keys, see the above retirement living list!

 If you’re considering other desirable retirement dream home locations / vacation destinations, think about these communities: